Fogarty Global Health Fellows

 Read the Mentor Spotlight about Dominic Travis in the Jan - Mar 2015 edition of the NPGH Fogarty Global Health Fellows Newsletter.

-These 11-month fellowships focused on critical, inter-related areas of health in low-income countries and provide outstanding opportunities for highly motivated individuals to experience research training at top-ranked, NIH-funded research centers in East Africa.
+These 12-month fellowships focused on critical, inter-related areas of health in low-income countries and provide outstanding opportunities for highly motivated individuals to experience research training at top-ranked, NIH-funded research centers.
 Each year the fellowships begin with an intensive orientation program in July, followed by mentored clinical research training at international partner institutions.

 Post-doctorate trainees and doctoral students in the health professions are eligible to apply.